ThePorgs/Exegol-docs/source/exegol-image/my-resources.rst

 .. hint::
     In order to see what configuration files are supported in your version, the ``/opt/supported_setups.md`` documentation file can be read from any container.

-This documentation references in detail all the official customizations available with the minimum image version required.
+This documentation will reference in detail all the supported customizations available over time, and the corresponding minimum image version required for each one.

 If a user wants to deploy tools and configurations that are not supported, or more advanced, they can opt for the :ref:`User setup solution <User-setup>`.